 Certificate of Clearance

-A Certificate of Clearance application (including fingerprints) or a copy of a valid credential or short-term permit must be submitted to the School of Education within the first session of enrollment.
-Students who do not have verification of being issued a certificate of clearance cannot advance in any School Psychology coursework that requires observation or fieldwork in a K-12 setting.
+Verification of a receipt of Certificate of Clearance or Certificate of Clearance (including fingerprints) or a copy of a valid credential or short-term permit must be submitted to the School of Education within the first session of enrollment.
+Candidates who do not submit verification of a certificate of clearance cannot advance in any credential coursework that requires observation or fieldwork in a K-12 setting.
 Anyone with a revoked credential will not be admitted to any credential program until the credential is reinstated by the CTC.
-A certificate of clearance or valid credential or short-term permit must be active when applying for mentoring and supervision.
+A certificate of clearance or child development permit must be active prior to clinical practice.

 Negative Tuberculosis Test